rainerregan/mypluralize/README.md

 hello.printMsg();
 ```
+this code function is for call the printMsg method in my module.
 8. Back to your CMD, type `node hello.js` , it'll run the code.
 9. You will see the hello world words